Calcium oxybate/magnesium oxybate/potassium oxybate/sodium oxybate (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- This medicine is divided into 2 nightly doses.
+- This medicine can be taken as a single dose (for idiopathic hypersomnia) or divided into 2 nightly doses.
 The first nightly dose should be taken at least 2 hours after you eat.